2018ik/2018ik.github.io/_wiki/church.markdown

 The Greek word for church *ekklesia* means a called out assembly.
 The church is therefore a congregation of people, not a physical building.

+## History

+The universal church was established after Jesus passed through His human living and became the life-giving Spirit which was breathed and poured out upon the disciples.

 ## Universal

 The Lord Jesus mentions the church twice - once in the universal aspect and once in the local aspect.